Monitoring Device Availability and Latency

 Configuring Availability Monitoring on a Device

-SL1 uses ports to monitor a device's availability.
+Skylar One uses ports to monitor a device's availability.
 You specify which ports to use for device availability in the Device Properties page.

 To configure availability monitoring for a device:

-1. Go to the Device Manager page (Devices > Device Manager).
+1. Go to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface).

 2. In the Device Manager page, find the device for which you want to configure availability monitoring.
 Click its wrench icon ().
 The Device Properties page displays.

 • Avail + Latency Alert.
-Specifies how SL1 should respond when the device fails an availability check, a latency check, or both.
+Specifies how Skylar One should respond when the device fails an availability check, a latency check, or both.
 These options allow you to create separate events when SNMP fails on a device and when a device is not up and running (indicated by the device failing both the availability check and the latency check).
 Choices are:

 • If the device fails the availability check, generates the event "Device Failed Availability Check: UDP - SNMP".